ACTG-ARL: Differentially Private Conditional Text Generation with RL-Boosted Control: Introduction

 Despite these advances, most existing work on DP synthetic text remains limited to producing synthetic \textit{datasets}, overlooking the critical need for \textit{conditional generation}~\citep{keskar2019ctrl,Dathathri2020Plug}.
 Conditional generation offers flexibility by enabling fine-grained control over the generation process, a capability of significant practical value.
 It allows users to synthesize data tailored to specific requirements (e.g., emails with positive sentiment) and enables analysts to preserve key statistical attributes or ensure balanced representation across subpopulations through controlled variations~\citep{przystupa2019neural}.
 Moreover, as we will see shortly, conditional generation enables us to obtain not only private synthetic text but also private synthetic \textit{features}, which can be valuable for a wide range of downstream analytical tasks.

 In this work, we develop an integrated approach to DP (conditional) text generation that achieves high-quality synthetic text and fine-grained control under strong privacy guarantees.
-Specifically, our contributions are as follows: \begin{itemize} \item \textbf{A hierarchical framework for DP synthetic text generation.} We propose a framework that decomposes the problem of generating DP synthetic text into two subtasks: feature learning and conditional text generation.
-This modularity allows for systematic optimization, and through comprehensive ablations, we identify the most effective configuration: a rich tabular schema for feature, a specialized DP tabular synthesizer, and a DP fine-tuned conditional generator, which we collectively term \textbf{ACTG}\footnote{The acronym draws on a biological metaphor: just as the four nucleotide bases (A, C, T, G) lie at the core of DNA, \emph{feature} serves as the fundamental building block of our conditional generation framework.} (\underline{\textbf{A}}ttribute-\underline{\textbf{C}}onditioned \underline{\textbf{T}}ext \underline{\textbf{G}}eneration).
+Specifically, our contributions are as follows: \begin{itemize}[leftmargin=*, topsep=0pt, parsep=0pt] \item \textbf{A hierarchical framework for DP synthetic text generation.} We propose a framework that decomposes the problem of generating DP synthetic text into two subtasks: feature learning and conditional text generation.
+This modularity allows for systematic optimization, and through comprehensive ablations, we identify the most effective configuration: a rich tabular schema for feature, a specialized DP tabular synthesizer, and a DP fine-tuned conditional generator, which we collectively term \textbf{ACTG}\footnote{The acronym reflects a biological metaphor: as DNA is built from four bases (A, C, T, G), \emph{feature} is the basic unit of our conditional generation framework.} (\underline{\textbf{A}}ttribute-\underline{\textbf{C}}onditioned \underline{\textbf{T}}ext \underline{\textbf{G}}eneration).

 \item \textbf{Boosting fine-grained control in ACTG.} While ACTG produces high-quality synthetic datasets, we observe that its conditional generator suffers a significant loss in instruction-following ability under DP.
 To address this, we develop \textbf{Anchored RL} (ARL), a post-training recipe applied on top of ACTG.
 It combines a reinforcement learning (RL) objective to improve control with a supervised fine-tuning (SFT) objective on best-of-$N$ data, anchoring the model to the private text distribution and mitigating reward hacking.